inertia186/cobblebot/README.md

 ## Updating CobbleBot

 Normally, migrations are simple.
-If you have trouble, use the rake export commands to save your records and drop the database.
-The simple way, if you don't get any errors is, make sure the rails server is stopped.
+The simple rake db:migrate should work but make sure the rails server is stopped.
 Also stop the resque scheduler and workers.
 Once everything has been stopped:

     $ cd cobblebot
     $ git pull